Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

-In these settings, we study how the behavior of the \textit{effective} material depends on the microstructure, simulating stress and compression tests to compute equivalent mechanical parameters of the effective tissues as functions of the Lame's constant $\lambda$, $\mu$ of the solid matrix, of the boundary condition imposed at the inclusion boundaries (the normal deformation), of the total fluid volume ratio (i.e., of the number of inclusions), and of the vessels distribution.
+In these settings, we study how the behavior of the \textit{effective} material properties depend on the microstructure configuration, as a function of the Lame's constant $\lambda$, $\mu$ of the solid matrix, of the boundary condition imposed at the inclusion boundaries (the normal deformation), of the total volume fraction (i.e., of the number of inclusions), and of the inclusions distribution.
+Of particular interest is the stress at the boundary of the domain induced by the presence of the internal structure.
+This would result in an added value in the effective mechanical properties of the composite material.

-\paragraph{Compression test} The first test is a pure compression (Figure \ref{fig:effective-setups}, left).
-The physical domain is the a square $[-1,1] \times [-1,1]$, compressed imposing Dirichlet boundary condition on all sides,with a total area reduction of $19 \%$.
-The material parameters are $\mu = 1$, $\lambda = 1$.
-The inclusion radius is $r= 0.05$, and, on each inclusion, a normal deformation $\bar{u} = 0.1$ is imposed.